ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/bi-how-analyze-actual-versus-budget.md

 3. At the top of the page, fill in the fields as necessary to define what is shown.
 4. To see a specification of an amount shown, choose the field.

-## Zobrazit související školení na webu [Microsoft Learn](/learn/modules/budgets-exchange-rates-dynamics-365-business-central/index)
+## Viz související školení na webu [Microsoft Learn](/learn/modules/budgets-exchange-rates-dynamics-365-business-central/index)

 ## Viz také
 [Business Intelligence](bi.md)